Infineon/mtb-example-ota-https/README.md

 16. Edit the app version in the *\<OTA Application>/Makefile* by setting `APP_VERSION_MINOR` to **2**.

-17. Build the application per Step 8.
+17. Build the application as per Step 8.

 18. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA Application>/build/\<KIT>/Debug* and paste it into the *\<OTA Application>/scripts* directory.